yan-duarte/qStatistic/docs/installation.rst

 From sources
 ------------

-The sources for qstatistic can be downloaded from the `Github repo`_.
+The sources for qStatistic can be downloaded from the `Github repo`_.

 You can either clone the public repository: